jpaulm/drawfbp/README.md

 Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

 #### Latest release is 2.15.6.
 This jar file is now available and can be obtained by looking in Releases.
-This release will shortly be made available on Maven - download the .jar file from Releases (or Maven shortly), and execute using Java Platform SE binary.
+This release is now available on Maven - just search for DrawFBP (any case), download the .jar file, and execute using Java Platform SE binary.

 Description
 -----------